kfung010/muonTruck/README.md

 |-------------------|----------------------------------|-------------------------------------------|
 | Visualization     | `../build/muonTruck`                    | `..\build\Release\muonTruck.exe`                   |

-For batch-processing mode, please modify `config.mac` and COPY it to the `run/` directory and rename it to a meaningful name, such as `cosmic_leadBox.mac`.
+For batch-processing mode, please modify `config.mac`, COPY it to the `run/` directory and rename it to a meaningful name, such as `cosmic_leadBox.mac`.
 Run the `muonTruck_multithread` macro:

 | Mode              | Linux Command                    | Windows Command                          |
 |-------------------|----------------------------------|-------------------------------------------|
 | Multi-threaded batch processing   | `../build/muonTruck_multithread cosmic_leadBox.mac` | `..\build\Release\muonTruck_multithread.exe cosmic_leadBox.mac` |

-After the simulation completes, a directory named after the basename of the config file (`cosmic_leadBox/` in this example), will be created to store the output files.
-Use the `hadd` command to merge the output files into a single file and name it after the basename (`cosmic_leadBox.root` in this example).
+After the simulation completes, a directory named after the basename of the config file (`cosmic_leadBox/` in this example), will be created.
+The configuration file and the output ROOT file will be automatically moved to this folder.

 # Documentation